Priyank-0401/StreamFlixApp/Subscription_Billing_Report_Chapter_5.md

 ---

 ## 5.4 Key Outcomes

-The implementation of the Subscription Billing & Revenue Management System delivered a fully functional subscription billing application.
-Key outcomes include:
+The implementation of the Subscription Billing & Revenue Management System over the five-month internship period at Infosys resulted in the successful delivery of a fully functional recurring billing and financial management application.
+The project achieved several key outcomes aligned with the initial system specifications and business goals.

-* **Feature Delivery**: All user stories defined in the product backlog were implemented across the functional modules, covering the requirements for all system actors.
+All nine core user stories defined in the product backlog were completely implemented across the functional modules, covering the requirements for all system actors.
+The frontend comprised over twenty React standalone components, providing a cohesive layout, real-time analytics graphs, checkout wizards, and role-based views.
+The backend exposed a comprehensive set of RESTful API endpoints organized across ten controller classes, all documented through Swagger UI.
+The database implementation comprised twenty-five interrelated MySQL tables with appropriate primary keys, foreign key constraints, column indices, and pre-populated seed data.

-* **Component-Based Frontend**: Built over twenty responsive React components managing state dynamically and interacting with the backend REST endpoints.
-* **Resilient Backend Engine**: Exposed endpoints documented through Swagger UI, backed by transactional JPA services, scheduled billing runs, and a dunning retry engine.
-* **MySQL Schema**: Implemented a normalized MySQL database containing 25 tables with index mapping and cascading constraints.
+The automated testing suite included a comprehensive set of unit and integration tests implemented using JUnit 5 and Mockito, verifying service operations and controller handlers.
+The testing codebase successfully executed all 578 test cases, achieving a test coverage metric of over 80% and satisfying the quality gates configured on SonarQube, which graded the application with a Security rating of A, Reliability rating of A, and code duplication under 3%.
+The project demonstrated the practical application of modern software paradigms including Agile Scrum development, Git branching workflows, Spring Data JPA mappings, Spring Security session control, React component structures, and mock payment gateway transactions.

 #### Figure 5.18: JUnit & Mockito Test Execution Results
 ![JUnit STS Test Runner](file:///d:/Projects/Infosys%20Project/StreamFlixApp/screenshots/junit_coverage.png)